shrenidhi28/VIGENERE-CIPHER/README.md

     return 0;
 }
 ```

-## OUTPUT
+**OUTPUT:**

 <img width="544" height="410" alt="image" src="https://github.com/user-attachments/assets/b82f1e8d-a7ec-4ced-8b92-a17e167e72cd" />

-## RESULT
+**RESULT:**

-The Vigenere Cipher program was implemented successfully in C. The plaintext was encrypted using the given keyword and successfully decrypted back to the original message.
+The Vigenere Cipher program was successfully implemented using C. The plaintext was encrypted using the given keyword and successfully decrypted back to the original message.